Yenisei: Brekhovskie Islands

-The Brekhovskie Islands (Russian-language article: Бреховские острова) lie in the Yenisey estuary and have an area of some 1,400,000 hectares.
+The Brekhovskie Islands (Russian-language article: Бреховские острова) lie in the Yenisei estuary and have an area of some 1,400,000 hectares.
 They provide a wetland habitat for rare and endangered birds and are an internationally important nesting and breeding area for several types of waterfowl.
 The most north-easterly of the islands, Nosonovskij Ostrov ("Nose Island") was visited by Fridtjof Nansen in 1913.

 Flora and fauna

-The Yenisey basin (excluding Lake Baikal and lakes of the Khantayka headwaters) is home to 55 native fish species, including two endemics: Gobio sibiricus (a gobionine cyprinid) and Thymallus nigrescens (a grayling).
+The Yenisei basin (excluding Lake Baikal and lakes of the Khantayka headwaters) is home to 55 native fish species, including two endemics: Gobio sibiricus (a gobionine cyprinid) and Thymallus nigrescens (a grayling).
 The grayling is restricted to Khövsgöl Nuur and its tributaries.
-Most fish found in the Yenisey basin are relatively widespread Euro-Siberian or Siberian species, such as northern pike (Esox lucius), common roach (Rutilus rutilus), common dace (Leuciscus leuciscus), Siberian sculpin (Cottus poecilopus), European perch (Perca fluviatilis) and Prussian carp (Carassius gibelio).
+Most fish found in the Yenisei basin are relatively widespread Euro-Siberian or Siberian species, such as northern pike (Esox lucius), common roach (Rutilus rutilus), common dace (Leuciscus leuciscus), Siberian sculpin (Cottus poecilopus), European perch (Perca fluviatilis) and Prussian carp (Carassius gibelio).
 The basin is also home to many salmonids (trout, whitefish, charr, graylings, taimen and relatives) and the Siberian sturgeon (Acipenser baerii).

-The Yenisey valley is habitat for numerous flora and fauna, with Siberian pine and Siberian larch being notable tree species.
-In prehistoric times Scots pine, Pinus sylvestris, was abundant in the Yenisey valley c.
+The Yenisei valley is habitat for numerous flora and fauna, with Siberian pine and Siberian larch being notable tree species.
+In prehistoric times Scots pine, Pinus sylvestris, was abundant in the Yenisei valley c.
 6000 BC.
 There are also numerous bird species present in the watershed, including, for example, the hooded crow, Corvus cornix.